 The group draws from the Washington, DC Metropolitan area, coming to Virginia from as far away as Columbia, Maryland.
 Skill levels range from beginner to advanced.
 Each get-together has a different "flavor" depending on which members attend a particular meeting.
 We are an informal group and try to include opportunities for players of all skill levels to participate.
 Some members play other instruments, such as bass, fiddle, guitar, and flute.
 The group meets at a public library.
 To develop a common repertoire, a tune is distributed for the group to learn and play at each meeting.
 The group may also review tunes from previous meetings.
 Our "library" binder has copies of many of the tunes we play, so take a copy home with you to learn.
 The tunes played include American fiddle tunes, waltzes, Celtic airs, hornpipes, and reels, and a variety of other instrumental music.
-The group is not limited to hammer dulcimer players; other acoustic instrument players are welcome too.
+The group is not limited to hammer dulcimer players; other compatible acoustic instrument players are welcome too.

 Check this website for the tunes for the next meeting and recent past meetings, a list of some tunes we have played, meeting dates, and library location.
-Just drop in at a meeting, or if you have a questions send them to Ellie.
+Just drop in at a meeting, or if you have a questions send them to Hilary.

 A bit of history --